header pic header text

 In addition to the aforementioned typical morphing of words and the transliteration issues, there may also be a few words used in the Dances which are simply mistakes, perhaps due to misunderstanding of the term or perhaps due to failure to properly recall the original term.
 I'm not any language expert, but native speakers have told me that some of the words seem to be mistakes.

 The examples which are perhaps most perplexing are Murshid Sam's unusual phrases "la ilaha el il allahu" and "la ilaha il allah".
-In Sam's defense, some of his students say that he learned a Pakistani version of the original phrase, and others say that he learned it Egypt, but there is also the possibility that Murshid Sam (or his source) simply recalled it wrong and never took the time to verify the phrase in the original language.
+In Sam's defense, some of his students amusingly claim that he learned a Pakistani version of the original phrase, and others say that he learned it Egypt, but there is also the possibility that Murshid Sam (or his source) simply recalled it wrong and never took the time to verify the phrase in the original language.
 Murshid Sam was a mystic, he had a bigger picture in mind, and details such as pronunciation were probably not very important to him.
 For further details regarding the derivation and common pronunciation of this beautiful phrase, please see my web page devoted to lā ilāha illā allāh.

 The phrase "ishq allah mahbud lillah" is another example of what appears to be simply a mistake.
 For more details regarding this mantric phrase, please see my web page on ishq allāh ma'būd allāh.